 Why is my website slow?

-You worked hard to get your website all set up, perhaps even spent a significant amount on the design and development.
-So why does waiting for the web pages to load feel like you’re watching paint dry?
+You worked hard to get your website set up, perhaps even spent a significant amount on the design and development.
+So what's causing the slow response time?

 Let’s examine the usual suspects.

 Un-optimized media files (images, audio files, videos) typically use a lot of server resources, leading to longer page loading times.